 While Ski Bowl offers the largest night skiing area in the nation, Timberline serves as the training site for the summer Olympics in addition to being one of the few places in the country that offers skiing during the summer months.
 Mt.
 Hood Meadows has by far the biggest skiing area and the most Black Diamond runs on Mt.
 Hood, providing more varied terrain for all levels of skiers.

 All the ski resorts rent ski/snowboard equipment.
-Ski Bowl and Summit Ski area in Government Camp offer tubing on weekends and if conditions are good, Summit will is open midweek too.
+Ski Bowl and Summit Ski area in Government Camp offer tubing if conditions are good.
 In the Hoodland Plaza, Mountain Sports rents skis and snowshoe equipment and offers discounts to Whispering Woods guests.
 Another local shop includes Mountainology, located in Rhododendron, within 5 miles of the resort.
 Timberline Lodge and Mt Hood Meadows now offer snowshoe rentals.
 Mt Hood Meadows also offers cross country ski equipment.
 There are many snow activity rental shops in Sandy as well as Government Camp too.

-Depends on the snow level, which fluctuates throughout the season.
+Depends on the snow level, which fluctuates throughout the seasons.

 Between November 1st and April 30th cars parked in designated “winter recreation parking areas” are required to have a sno-park permit visible in the windshield.
 There are 22 locations within the Mt Hood National Forest that require a Sno-Park Permit.
 Some popular locations include, all the ski resorts, the town of Government Camp, Trillium Lake, White River, Frog Lake, and Skyline Road.

-Oregon sno-park programs are funded entirely by these sno-park permits.
+Oregon sno-park programs are funded entirely by these permits.